RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 but the question lurks in the background of many a Supreme Court opinion.
 If not all speech is protected, courts often consider what the Founders meant by the simple statement:

-Congress shall make no law abridging the freedom of speech.
+> Congress shall make no law &hellip; abridging the freedom of speech.

 Why was the First Amendment added to the Constitution in 1791?
-And if Congress meant what it said about passing no laws abridging the freedom of speech, then why seven years later (in 1798) did Congress pass the [Alien and Sedition Acts](http://en.wikipedia.org/wiki/Alien_and_Sedition_Acts) which made it a crime for anyone to publish
+And if Congress meant what it said about passing no laws abridging the freedom of speech, then why seven years later, in 1798, did Congress pass the [Alien and Sedition Acts](http://en.wikipedia.org/wiki/Alien_and_Sedition_Acts), which made it a crime for anyone to publish
 "false, scandalous, and malicious writing against the government or its officials?"

 [Eugene Volokh](http://en.wikipedia.org/wiki/Eugene_Volokh)
 argues that the problematic words are not "make no law," but rather "the freedom of speech."
-In speculating on what the Founders had in mind, Volokh has this to say.
+In speculating on what the Founders had in mind, Volokh had this to say.

 > But nearly everyone, as best I can tell,
 > saw "freedom of speech" and "freedom of the press"